Derrick Comedy

 Derrick Comedy was an Internet sketch comedy group from New York University.
-The group has a large YouTube following.
-Their YouTube channel has over 200 thousand subscribers and amassed over 100 million total video views as of 2020.
+Their YouTube channel, where the group posted videos from 2006 to 2010, has over 240,000 subscribers and amassed over 115 million total video views as of 2024.
 Some notable YouTube videos include Bro Rape: A Newsline Investigative Report with over 11 million views, Girls Are Not To Be Trusted with over 10 million views, and National Spelling Bee with over 8 million views.
 They have released videos online, performed shows at venues such as New York's Upright Citizens Brigade Theatre, produced the 2009 film Mystery Team, and have appeared on national television.

 Members

 Derrick Comedy consisted of Dominic Dierkes, DC Pierson, and Donald Glover.
 Derrick's director was Dan Eckman, and their producer was Meggie McFadden.

 History

 The members of Derrick Comedy met at New York University while performing for the sketch comedy group Hammerkatz NYU and directing Wicked Wicked Hammerkatz.

 They chose the name "Derrick" for Derrick Comedy because it was another name that started with the letter "D" other than their first names Donald, Dominic, or Dan.